Russia: Imperial Russia

-Catherine II ("the Great"), who ruled in 1762–1796, presided over the Russian Age of Enlightenment.
+Catherine II ("the Great"), who ruled from 1762 to 1796, presided over the Russian Age of Enlightenment.
 She extended Russian political control over the Polish–Lithuanian Commonwealth and annexed most of its territories into Russia, making it the most populous country in Europe.
 In the south, after the successful Russo-Turkish Wars against the Ottoman Empire, Catherine advanced Russia's boundary to the Black Sea, by dissolving the Crimean Khanate, and annexing Crimea.
 As a result of victories over Qajar Iran through the Russo-Persian Wars, by the first half of the 19th century, Russia also conquered the Caucasus.
 Catherine's successor, her son Paul, was unstable and focused predominantly on domestic issues.
 Following his short reign, Catherine's strategy was continued with Alexander I's (1801–1825) wresting of Finland from the weakened Sweden in 1809, and of Bessarabia from the Ottomans in 1812.
 In North America, the Russians became the first Europeans to reach and colonise Alaska.
 In 1803–1806, the first Russian circumnavigation was made.
 In 1820, a Russian expedition discovered the continent of Antarctica.